-AUGUST 2016: The Kubernesis Partnership LLP will soon have a base in Scotland, not far from Edinburgh – in addition to our main office in York.
+AUGUST 2016: The Kubernesis Partnership LLP has launched a base in Scotland, not far from Edinburgh – in addition to our main office in York.
 We already work with a number of Scottish charities and we are expecting this work to grow in future.
 Moreover, senior partner, Gareth Morgan, is quite frequently contributing to charity conferences and events in Scotland.

 Given the substantial differences in charity law between England and Wales on the one hand and Scotland on the other, and a different regulator (OSCR rather than the Charity Commission) we felt it would be helpful to have a base in both jurisdictions.
 In future we will therefore be able to take on work with Scottish charities and umbrella bodies more easily and with much lower travel expenses for clients.
-We also anticipate that our 2017 seminar programme will include some events in Edinburgh (specifically geared to Scottish charities) as well as events in York (focused on charities in England and Wales).
-The Kubernesis Scottish office will be in East Lothian and should be fully operational by late August 2016.
-Please email firstname.lastname@example.org for further details.
+We also anticipate that our seminars will include some events in Edinburgh (specifically geared to Scottish charities) as well as events in York (focused on charities in England and Wales).
+The Kubernesis Scottish office is in East Lothian and became operational from late August 2016.
+Please email email@example.com for further details.

 JANUARY 2016: The Kubernesis Partnership LLP is delighted to announce three new Kubernesis seminars for 2016 – in March, June and October – spanning all our areas of expertise: charity accounting (SORPs 2015), charity tax, and charity formations.
 For full details see the Seminars page.